 Before the appearance of tools like Chuck, companies integrating more inflexible robotic alternatives were often forced to start completely from scratch and redesign their warehouse.
 Complex infrastructure upgrades and months-long wait before those systems were fully functional meant achieving ROI was a long-term goal, not a short-term one.

-Another trend in warehouse automation is augmented reality (AR), which can be used to increase the efficiency of the picking process and reduce on-the-job training needs.
+Another trend in warehouse automation is augmented reality (AR), which can be used to increase the efficiency of the order picking process and reduce on-the-job training needs.
 Virtual reality (VR), AR’s cousin, is also making waves in improving the safety and efficiency of the delivery process.
 VR can also enhance secure delivery and identity verification through facial recognition technology and other advances.

 Drones are likely to have a role in the warehouse of the future, as well.
 In August of 2017, researchers at MIT announced that they had been programming drones to relay RFID as a way to aid in inventory control — an innovation that could make tagging obsolete in the future.
 This technology allows small drones to fly above a warehouse floor to read RFID tags from tens of meters away, with an impressive 19-centimeter margin of error.
 The hope here is that the drones will be able to read existing RFID tags, without the need for the warehouse to purchase new tags, readers or reader software.